RedMaPPer: Evolution and Mass Dependence of the Conditional Luminosity Functions of Red Galaxies in Galaxy Clusters: Modeling the Conditional Luminosity Function

 \section{Modeling the Conditional Luminosity Function}

 As in numerous previous studies (e.g., \citealt{YMB2005}), we divide the CLF into two parts.
 Given a mass of the cluster, the central galaxy distribution $\Phi_c$ is assumed to follow a log-normal distribution.
-We assume the sattelite CLF $\Phi_s$ is described with a modified Schechter function with characteristic luminosity $L^*$, normalization $\phi^*$, faint-end slope $\alpha$, and bright-end slope $\beta$.
+We assume the satellite CLF $\Phi_s$ is described by a modified Schechter function with characteristic luminosity $L^*$, normalization $\phi^*$, faint-end slope $\alpha$, and bright-end slope $\beta$.
 All together, our CLF model takes the form

 where $L^*$ and $L_c$ are functions of halo mass.